 How many checking accounts can I have?

 While there is no limit to the number of checking accounts you can have, it's generally not practical to have more than one per person, and perhaps as many as three in a household if a couple would like to have a joint account plus individual accounts.
 In addition, a separate account for business helps to track business income and expenses separately from everyday household expenditures.

 Banks provide this service to cover purchases that you can’t pay for due to a too-low account balance.
 But signing up for overdraft protection may not be a great idea.
 Sure, you won't have to pay a NSF fee and the bank will cover the funds, sparing you the embarrassment of watching your debit card be declined.
-But you'll get hit with a fee, commonly $35 per item overdrawn.
-Some banks waive the fee for infrequent offenders, and others simply decline the transaction.
-But rather than opting into overdraft protection, see if you can link another account, such as a savings account to your checking account so funds can be automatically transferred as needed.
-Or inquire about an overdraft line of credit with a low interest rate if one is available.
+But you'll get hit with a fee, commonly around $33.58 per item overdrawn, according to Bankrate's 2021 checking account and ATM fee study.

 Along the bottom of your checks are three sets of numbers.
 The first nine digits, between symbols resembling colons, are the routing numbers.
 They identify the financial institution associated with an account and are often prominently displayed on the institution's web page.
 You need these numbers to set up direct deposits or automatic payments.